Duke University School of Law

 Honorable Gerald B. Tjoflat, United States Court of Appeals for the Eleventh Circuit

-Michael has also served as counsel to Wyle Labs, a subsidiary of science, technology, and engineering company, KBR, in a trade secrets case filed by Positron Systems.
-Michael played an essential role in developing legal defenses that hadn’t been asserted by prior counsel.
-By the end of the four-week trial, the Court had struck most of the damages, and the jury had rejected the most significant remaining claims.
+On the defense side, Michael represented Wyle Labs, a subsidiary of KBR, in a trade-secrets case.
+By the end of a four-week trial, the court had struck most of the damages, and the jury had rejected the most significant remaining claims.
 Through post-trial briefing, Michael helped defeat some of the jury’s few unfavorable findings.
 The case ultimately settled for a tiny fraction of the tens of millions in damages asserted – a knockout win for Wyle.

 Michael joined Susman Godfrey after clerking for Judge Gerald Tjoflat on the U.S. Court of Appeals for the Eleventh Circuit.
 He received his law degree from Duke University School of Law and his undergraduate degree from the Marriott School of Business at Brigham Young University where he studied accounting and later became a Certified Public Accountant.